efrecon/bininstall/README.md

-# Binary Installers for Dockerfile Automation
+# Binary Installers for Dockerfile Automation and GitHub Actions

 This repository contains [utilities](#utilities) to simplify installing (released) binaries into Docker images, together with a GitHub